Thermal Printers vs. Inkjet Printers: Which Printer Should You Choose?

-For all the good that comes with using thermal printers, they aren’t without disadvantages and drawbacks.
+For all the good that comes with using industrial thermal printers, they aren’t without disadvantages and drawbacks.
 Here are a few complications that may arise from using thermal printers.

 - Cost: The specialty materials used in the thermal printing process are considerably more expensive than their inkjet counterparts; even the most basic thermal printer may cost hundreds of dollars.

 - Color choice: Thermal printers print fewer colors, and the high heat limits wax and resin choices; both factors limit color and application options.
 (For these reasons, users cannot print high-quality photographs with thermal printers.)